PhillyDistrictAttorneysOffice/jnet/README.md

 # Contact

-For questions or comments, please write to the DATA Lab's Data Engineer, [Kevin Crouse](mailto:kevin.crouse@phila.gov).
+We are happy to receive your questions or comments about this project.
+For techincal questions, please write to the DATA Lab's Data Engineer, [Kevin Crouse](mailto:kevin.crouse@phila.gov).
+More general or mission-based questions, please write to the [DATA Lab email address](dao.research.data@phila.gov).